-Namecheap is the best domain registrar for anyone who wants the best overall domain registrar over the long haul.
+Namecheap is my pick for the best overall domain registrar over the long haul.
 They are the registrar where I have my personal domains registered.

-Namecheap’s primary strength as the best domain registrar is its consistency.
+As the best overall domain registrar, Namecheap’s primary strength is its consistency.
 As a company, they are positively ancient (over 20 years old) but have always stayed at the forefront of their industry with dependable customer service, competitive pricing, wide selection, and quality products.
-They are ICANN accredited and provide all essential domain services (WHOIS, forwarding, etc) along with solid complementary products.
+They are ICANN accredited and provide all essential domain services (WHOIS, forwarding, etc.) and solid complementary products.

-Instead, they tend to be like #2 or #3 across lots of metrics rather than #1 for one metric and #10 for another.
+Instead, they tend to be like #2 or #3 across many metrics rather than #1 for one metric and #10 for another.

 Ahh…GoDaddy.
 You’ve probably heard of them.
-They were the first domain registrar to go big and go public with domain name registration as a primary service.
-They run TV ads, banner ads, Super Bowl ads – they are ubiquitous and possibly the most popular domain registrar.
+They were the first domain registrar to go big and publicize domain name registration as a primary service.
+They run TV, banner, and Super Bowl ads – they are ubiquitous and possibly the most popular domain registrar.

 GoDaddy is a publicly-traded company based in Tempe, AZ, USA.
 They started life as a domain name registrar.

-Today, but now are better described as a “web services platform” – they offer everything from bookkeeping to website builders to hosting and everything in between.
+Today, they are better described as a “web services platform” – they offer everything from bookkeeping to website builders to hosting and everything in between.
 GoDaddy is ICANN accredited.

-GoDaddy is the best domain registrar for anyone looking to buy domains in bulk, resell domains, or is looking for an excellent short-term price.
+GoDaddy is the best domain registrar for buying domains in bulk, resell domains, or looking for an excellent short-term price.

 GoDaddy’s main strength is its size and name recognition.
-They regularly have incredible short-term pricing sales, along with a large selection.
+They regularly have incredible short-term pricing sales and a large selection of domains.
 Due to their brand recognition and scale, they have one of the largest & most active secondary & premium domain marketplaces on the Internet.
 If you are bulk domain buying, you almost have to be a GoDaddy Domain Club member (which brings the best domain pricing on the Internet).

-GoDaddy’s main weaknesses are its business structure and corporate history.
-GoDaddy is a large, publicly-traded company in an investment sector looking for high growth.
-That means that GoDaddy will have all the annoyances that you’d expect from a large company (phone trees, upsells, cross-sells, price changes, etc).
+GoDaddy’s primary weaknesses are its business structure and corporate history.
+GoDaddy is a large, publicly-traded company in the investment sector looking for high growth.
+You’ll find all the annoyances you’d expect from a large company (phone trees, upsells, cross-sells, price changes, etc.).
 Additionally, even though GoDaddy has a new CEO and new corporate strategy, they have quite a controversial history as a company.

 Dynadot is an independent domain name registrar founded in 2002 and based in San Mateo, CA, USA.

-They have a focus on new TLDs and aftermarket domain purchases & auctions.
+They focus on new Top-Level Domains (TLDs) and aftermarket domain purchases & auctions.

 Dynadot has two main strengths.
 First, they do a lot of promotional pricing on TLDs.
-If you are a domain investor or on the lookout for a cheap, brandable TLD, then they are an excellent place to look.
+They are an excellent place to look if you are a domain investor or looking for a cheap, brandable TLD.
 Second, they have a good aftermarket domain business with lots of domains at auction and available for premium purchase.

 Dynadot has two main weaknesses.
-First, I found their administration panel to be pretty clunky and confusing compared to other registrars.
-Second, they don’t have a lot of complementary products – they really just do the basics for domains and not much more.
+First, I found their administration panel pretty clunky and confusing compared to other registrars.
+Second, they don’t have a lot of complementary products – they handle domain basics and not much more.

 Porkbun is an independent, privately-owned domain name registrar based in Portland, OR, USA.
 Porkbun was founded in 2014 with a decidedly quirky, memorable brand.